The Theory of Painting Realistic Leather on Miniatures.

 I could write an entire in-depth article about types of leather, how they age, and how they look when old and worn out.
-But you don’t need to be a leatherwork expert to paint it convincingly.
+But you don’t need to be a leatherwork expert to paint it in a believable way.
 For miniature painting, it’s enough if you remember the most common types of leather.

 They all differ in how they are made, how durable they are and how much they cost.